surniaulula/wpsso/readme.txt

 = 13.3.0 =

-(2022/09/15) Added support for the new 'priceType' property in Schema UnitPriceSpecification markup:
+(2022/09/15) Added support for the new 'priceType' property in Schema UnitPriceSpecification markup.

 = 13.2.1 =